damarisbangean/paradigmsofglobalization/Key_Words_Frequency.md

 **Comparison between the World Bank and the United Nations**

+For this section we chose five words to see in more detail the differences between in the UN and WB globalization approach during the second and the third wave of globalization.
+From our term list, we chose two words that were representative of both waves.
+Our hypothesis, is that during the second wave of globalization, international organizations had a more "economic and trade" approach, and during the third wave, social and distributive subjects took the lead in the discussion.

+Second wave terms: "Trade" and "private sector"
+Third wave terms: "Poverty" and "health"

+Finally, we also include a fifth term that we noticed during the analysis of the data: a new topic arose as one of the most mentioned in the reports from both organizations "climate".
+Discussión about global warming, CO2, climate change, sea level and, in general, dangers derived from big scale industry, has become one of the main characters of the conceptualization of development in the latest years.

+In general, we can see that the UN is always some years behind the WB in terms of including new concepts in their reports.
+The WB has the lead in the development determinant analysis.

 # Trade
 International trade has shaped economic performance and wealth of the world.
 Even if a wealthier world does not necessarily means more equity or a better quality of life for everybody,